Risso’s Dolphin

 Risso’s dolphins in the United States are not endangered or threatened.
 Like all marine mammals, they are protected under the Marine Mammal Protection Act.
 NOAA Fisheries and its partners are working to conserve Risso’s dolphins and further our understanding of this species through research and conservation activities.

-Status
+Population Status

 NOAA Fisheries estimates population size for each stock of Risso’s dolphin in its stock assessment reports.
-A stock is a group of animals that occupy the same area and interbreed.

 Appearance

 Risso's dolphins have a robust body with a narrow tailstock.
 These medium-sized cetaceans can reach lengths of approximately 8.5 to 13 feet and weigh 660 to 1,100 pounds.
 Males and females are usually about the same size.
-They have a bulbous head with a vertical crease and an indistinguishable beak.
+They have a bulbous head with a vertical crease and an indistinguishable rostrum.
 They have a tall, curved, sickle-shaped dorsal fin located mid-way down their back.

 Calves have a dark cape and saddle, with little or no scarring on their body.
 As Risso's dolphins age, their coloration lightens from black, dark gray, or brown to pale gray or almost white.
-Adult bodies are usually heavily scarred, with scratches from teeth raking between dolphins, as well as circular markings from prey (e.g., squid), cookie-cutter sharks, and lampreys.
+Adult bodies are usually heavily scarred, with scratches caused from teeth raking between dolphins, as well as circular markings from prey (e.g., squid), cookie-cutter sharks, and lampreys.
 Mature adults swimming just under the water's surface usually appear white.

 Risso’s dolphins have two to seven pairs of peg-like teeth in the front of their lower jaw to capture prey and usually none in their upper jaw.
 This low number of teeth is unusual when compared with other cetaceans.